inWonderland/hello-world/README.md

 Assignment 16:
 - Same .ai and .pdf file
 - Included screen without billing address.
 You can get by with credit card details on its own.
 Include just the zippcode to surpress fraude options.

+Assignment 17:
+- Same .ai and .pdf file
+- Made three artboards for menus per category to be able to edit.